 Freddie Smith underwent two emergency operations after part of his intestine telescoped into another section, putting his life in danger.

-Now looking forward to Christmas after being released from hospital, Freddie’s mum Leanne, 32, has thanked staff at Hull and East Yorkshire Hospitals NHS Trust for saving her son.
+Now looking forward to Christmas after being released from hospital, Freddie’s mum Leanne, 32, has thanked staff at Hull University Teaching Hospitals NHS Trust for saving her son.

 “They were absolutely amazing,” she said.
 “They cared for him like they loved him rather than him just being a random little boy.